Originally posted on September 25th, 2017

 How to Claim Your Local Listings

-There are two main business listings that you should claim first, your Facebook business page and Google My Business.
+There are two main business listings that you should claim first, your Facebook business page and Google My Business page.
 By claiming these online listings for your business, you verify that you are the legitimate owner/admin of that company.

 What you can expect to be asked: